-Although the snow is melting to reveal fresh green grass in the village, 1500m up on the mountain peaks, winter is still holding strong.
+Although the snow is melting to reveal fresh green grass in the village, 1500 meters up on the mountain peaks, winter is still holding strong.
 With a base of three metres in places, there’s still plenty of fun to be had skiing and snowboarding on Whistler and Blackcomb mountains.

-Spring break ski trips in Whistler are affordable too, with up to 40% off ski and stay packages.
-The days of not being able to feel your toes are long behind us, and now we welcome sunny laps, goggle tans and a healthy dose of vitamin D. Whether you’re a newbie on the planks or an avid snow junkie, there are options for everyone, and the family-friendly zones make for a fun and safe adventure day for the whole gang.
-With Whistler Mountain staying open until the last week of May, there’s no excuse not to head up and cruise the groomers on your skis or snowboard
+Spring break ski trips in Whistler are affordable too, with up to 40 percent off ski and stay packages.
+The days of not being able to feel your toes are long behind us, and now we welcome sunny laps, goggle tans and a healthy dose of vitamin D. Whether you’re a newbie on the planks or an avid snow junkie, there are options for everyone.
+The family-friendly zones make for a fun and safe adventure day for the whole gang.
+With Whistler Mountain staying open until the last week of May, there’s no excuse not to head up and cruise the groomers on your skis or snowboard.

-After a day of hiking or warm, spring skiing, why not make the most of the late afternoon sunshine and plunge yourself into one of Whistler’s many lakes.
-Just a 10-minute cycle from the village, Lost Lake is loved by locals for its warm water and dog-friendly beach.
+After a day of warm spring skiing, why not make the most of the late afternoon sunshine and plunge yourself into one of Whistler’s many lakes.
+Lost Lake is loved by locals for its warm water and dog-friendly beach.
 On the other side of town is the larger Alta Lake.

 After a jam-packed, adventure-filled day, the whole family is going to be in need of a hearty meal.
 The latter half of spring is known in this resort town as shoulder season and from mid-April to mid-June, many of the restaurants in town offer incredible deals.

 Whistler is known for its world-class dining and even the fanciest restaurants in town, Rimrock Cafe, Il Caminetto, and Araxi to name but a few, offer deals that aren’t going to break the bank.
-Be sure to take full advantage of the slow season and sample some of Whistler’s most exquisite cuisine!
+Be sure to take full advantage of the slow season during Whistler spring break 2022 and sample some of Whistler’s most exquisite cuisine!